jamesapprovd/Project1/README.md

 **Technologies used:** HTML, CSS, JavaScript: Dom manipulation, event listeners, arrays storing the question cards and answer cards

+**Unsolved problems:

+(a) Answer text does not render on the answer cards upon hitting "Done Selecting" button if the selected cards are hidden by a player

-Further stretch goals (in future builds):
+**Further stretch goals (in future builds):
 - changing the number of players
 - scoreboard